pdstools.pega_io.File

 Read Pega dataset exports with additional capabilities.

-For simple file reading without these features, use read_data() instead.
+For simple file reading without these features, use read_data().

 Parameters: